Skip to main content

 Disappointed, the disciple returned to Buddha and reported, “Master, the water is dirty.
 It is not fit to drink.”

-The disciple, though puzzled, obeyed.
-Hours passed, and the disciple patiently watched as the silt settled and the water’s clarity was slowly restored.
+Though puzzled, the disciple obeyed.
+Hours passed, and the disciple patiently watched as the silt settled and the water’s clarity slowly restored.
 When the stream again mirrored the sky’s clarity, he filled his vessel with the clear, pristine water and brought it to Buddha.

 Buddha’s lesson was profound and timeless.
 The story of the muddy water speaks to the art of non-reactivity.
 Just as the disciple waited for the water to clear, so must we pause and breathe when faced with emotional turmoil or provocative situations.
 Our initial reactions are often like the disturbed water—clouded by our ego, passions, and past wounds.
 If we react impulsively, we add further agitation to the already turbulent waters of our minds.